-Images from the matches will be available here... sometime.
+Images from the matches will be available here. sometime.
+(Eight matches over three days = lots of photos.
+Bear with us)

 Things to do this week in Edinburgh

 There are so many interesting things to do in Edinburgh this week!
 Here are some to choose from: